bluegreen-labs/TetraPi/README.md

 | **3D printing** | free or cheap at a makerspace / institutional workshop |
 | **threated inserts (M3 / 1/20")** | 5 |
 | **TOTAL**| ~ 500 |

+## Notes

+The Raspberry pi (3) A+ with the faster processor and onboard wifi should probably be avoided for continuous applications.
+The system is tightly packed and therefore runs (too) hot.
+Using the older Raspberry pi (2) A board avoids these thermal issues, while sacrificing internal wifi.
+Wifi can be added using a USB stick.
+Future versions might include more venting holes and a smaller (lighter) build around a Raspberry pi Zero.